 TGax Editor: Change the note below of this subclause as follows (#CID 7821):

-NOTE 1—The TWT responding STA is not required to schedule for transmission a Trigger frame for the TWT requesting STA when the TWT agreement is not a trigger-enabled TWT agreement or when the TWT requesting STA has sent an OM Control field that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication).
+NOTE 1—The TWT responding STA might not(#7821) schedule for transmission a Trigger frame for the TWT requesting STA when the TWT agreement is not a trigger-enabled TWT agreement or when the TWT requesting STA has sent an OM Control field that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication).

 TGax Editor: Change the note below as follows (#CID 4839):

-NOTE 2— The Trigger frame can also be an UMRS Control field contained in an MPDU carried in a DL MU PPDU.
+NOTE 2— The Trigger frame can also be an UMRS Control field contained in an MPDU carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU(#4839).

-A TWT requesting STA transmits a PPDU as a response to a Trigger frame that is intended for it and is sent during a trigger-enabled TWT SP (see 27.5.2 (UL MU operation)).
+A TWT requesting STA transmits an HE TB PPDU as a response to a Trigger frame that is intended for it and is sent during a trigger-enabled TWT SP (see 27.5.2 (UL MU operation)).
 A TWT requesting STA that is in PS mode and is awake shall include a PS-Poll frame or an APSD trigger frame in the HE TB PPDU if the TWT is an announced TWT unless the STA has already transmitted the PS-Poll or APSD trigger frame within that TWT SP.
 The STA may include other frames in the HE TB PPDU.

 TGax Editor: Change the note below as follows (#CID 7171):

 NOTE–A Trigger frame is intended for a TWT requesting STA if it is sent by the AP to which the STA is associated and the frame contains the 12 LSBs of the STA’s AID in any of its User Info fields.
-The Trigger frame can have multiple recipients, each of which is identified by the presence of the 12 LSBs of recipient’s AID in any of its User Info fields (see 27.5.2 (UL MU operation)).
+The Trigger frame can have multiple recipients, each of which is identified by the presence of the 12 LSBs of recipient’s AID in any of its User Info fields (see 27.5.2 (UL MU operation)), and can have in the TA field the MAC address of the transmitted BSSID under the conditions defined in 27.5.2.2.2 (Allowed settings of the Trigger frame fields and UL MU Response Scheduling A-Control subfields).(#7171)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4840, 5890, 4851):

-A TWT responding STA that receives a PS-Poll frame or an APSD trigger frame from a TWT requesting STA during an announced TWT SP shall follow the rules defined in 11.2.2.2.6 (AP operation during the CP) to deliver buffered BUs to the STA.
+A TWT responding STA that receives a PS-Poll frame or an APSD trigger frame from a TWT requesting STA during an announced TWT SP shall follow the rules defined in 11.2.3.6(#5890) (AP operation during the CP) to deliver buffered BUs to the STA except that it may deliver multiple buffered BUs as defined here(#5660).
+A TWT responding STA that sends frames to a TWT requesting STA during an unannounced TWT SP shall follow the rules defined in 11.2.3.6(AP operation during the CP) to deliver buffered BUs to the STA except that it may deliver multiple buffered BUs as defined here(#5660).
 A TWT responding STA may deliver multiple buffered BUs to the TWT requesting STAs during:

-An announced TWT SP, without following the rules in 11.2.2.2.6 (AP operation during the CP) as long as the BU delivery does not exceed the duration of the TWT SP and the PS STA sending the QoS Null frame does not follow APSD.
+An announced TWT SP, without following the rules in 11.2.3.6(#5890) (AP operation during the CP) if the BU delivery does not exceed the duration of the TWT SP and the TWT requesting STA has indicated to be awake for that TWT SP.(#4840)

-An unannounced TWT SP, without following the rules in 11.2.2.2.6 (AP operation during the CP) as long as the BU delivery does not exceed the duration of the TWT SP.
+An unannounced TWT SP, without following the rules in 11.2.3.6(#5890) (AP operation during the CP) if the BU delivery does not exceed the duration of the TWT SP.